achakrabortty/Bitdefender-EPP-Playbook/_posts/2019-06-20-T1134 - Access-Token-Manipulation.md

 Access tokens can be leveraged by adversaries through three methods: (Citation: BlackHat Atkinson Winchester Token Manipulation)<br /> <br />

-**Token Impersonation/Theft** - An adversary creates a new access token that duplicates an existing token using <code>DuplicateToken(Ex)</code>.
+<b>Token Impersonation/Theft</b> - An adversary creates a new access token that duplicates an existing token using <code>DuplicateToken(Ex)</code>.
 The token can then be used with <code>ImpersonateLoggedOnUser</code> to allow the calling thread to impersonate a logged on user's security context, or with <code>SetThreadToken</code> to assign the impersonated token to a thread.
 This is useful for when the target user has a non-network logon session on the system.<br /><br />

-**Create Process with a Token** - An adversary creates a new access token with <code>DuplicateToken(Ex)</code> and uses it with <code>CreateProcessWithTokenW</code> to create a new process running under the security context of the impersonated user.
+<b>Create Process with a Token</b> - An adversary creates a new access token with <code>DuplicateToken(Ex)</code> and uses it with <code>CreateProcessWithTokenW</code> to create a new process running under the security context of the impersonated user.
 This is useful for creating a new process under the security context of a different user.<br /><br />

-**Make and Impersonate Token** - An adversary has a username and password but the user is not logged onto the system.
+<b>Make and Impersonate Token</b> - An adversary has a username and password but the user is not logged onto the system.
 The adversary can then create a logon session for the user using the <code>LogonUser</code> function.
 The function will return a copy of the new session's access token and the adversary can use <code>SetThreadToken</code> to assign the token to a thread.<br /><br />

 Any standard user can use the <code>runas</code> command, and the Windows API functions, to create impersonation tokens; it does not require access to an administrator account.<br /><br />